Skip to content

 ),

-# After the child finishes, the parent resumes with this turn:
+# 4. the parent resumes with both results

 ]